ucll-ap-sollicitatie/frontend/README.md

-# Frontend 'Slim op sollicitatie'
+# Frontend 'Slim op sollicitatie' vercel test

 Frontend for 'Slim op sollicitatie'.
 This web application is build to practice job interviews without fear or pressure.
 Taking job interviews has never been this easy.